aglitchman/ci-test/README.md

 - [x] Build ANGLE for Windows x64 - `build-angle.yml`.
 - [x] Build Defold with ANGLE - `build-engine-win64.yml`.
+- [ ] Build ANGLE in Release mode.
+- [ ] Archive ANGLE files as `package.tar.gz`.
+- [ ] Platform code should be able to run with GLES 3.0 and 2.0, i.e. if it fails to run with GLES 3.0, it should fall back to GLES 2.0.
 - [ ] Build Bob.jar for Windows x64.
 - [ ] Modify Bob.jar to optionally output shaders in format GLES_SM300 and GLES_SM100 for Windows.
 - [ ] Add Bob.jar customizations to Defold repo.